Buying Vs Renting in NYC: What’s Your Best Option?

 Remember the figure we mentioned earlier, that nearly 70% of NYC residents are renters?

-That means two things for you.
+That means two things to you.

 Rental Inventory is Low